Cryptolens/docs/legal/DataPolicy.md

 * `Email` - the email of the customer.
 * `CompanyName` - the company name of the company the customer belongs to.

 All of the fields above are personal identifiable information.
+In addition, there are other fields that are associated with a customer object, such as the maximum number of machines, the id of the associated reseller, etc. You can find the complete list in the API documentation.

+### Account information
+To make sure that we can send you correct invoice, we store billing information such as the company name, address, VAT Id.

+For security purposes, we store the history of IP addresses used to login on your account.

 ## Third party services
 The list below shows the list of sub processors that we are using to deliver you the service: